 Emergency Response Coordinators

-A 911 dispatcher is responsible for dispatching the appropriate emergency responders.
+Among the most important 911 operator responsibilities is dispatching the appropriate emergency responders.
 If there are multiple emergencies, a dispatcher must determine the priority of each situation and send police, fire and/or ambulance.
 They may have to contact other public safety agencies other than their own if necessary and coordinate information between the various agencies.
 Dispatchers must also know all police codes, practices and methods as well as the geographic layout for the area they work.

 Life Saving Instructors

-The job of a dispatcher requires a number of different physical responsibilities throughout the day.
+911 dispatcher jobs require a number of different physical responsibilities throughout the day.
 While dispatchers are expected to sit for long periods of time, they also may reach, twist, turn, kneel, bend or squat to get information or files or reach other equipment.
 They are also required to sit very close to security monitors and computers.
 Dispatchers must be able to hear and speak clearly to communicate and also are subject to a lot of stress from both callers and emergency responders in intense situations.

 Dispatchers spend a lot of time at the computer.
 They are expected to type and write reports and may update department information on missing persons, stolen vehicles and warrants.
 Dispatchers also monitor a variety of equipment including radios, alarm panels and other national or local warning systems.